slzhao/ExonDel/README.md

 <a name="cf"/>
 ## config file
-The config file for ExonDel contains all information such as the path for bed file, gtf file, the cutoff for detecting deletions.
+The config file contains all information for ExonDel, such as the path for bed file, gtf file, the cutoff for detecting deletions.
 The default config file ExonDel.cfg located in the ExonDel directory.
 And there are several lines which start with "#" and describ the usage of the following line.

+**The user need to modify the following lines in ExonDel.cfg to ensure ExonDel could find the .gtf, .bed, and .fa files.**

+    #reference .bed file
+    bedfile=
+    #reference .gtf file
+    refseq=
+    #reference .fa file
+    reffa=

+if these files located in /reference/, then the user need to modify these lines into:

+    #reference .bed file
+    bedfile=/reference/example.bed
+    #reference .gtf file
+    refseq=/reference/example.gtf
+    #reference .fa file
+    reffa=/reference/hg19.fa

 <a name="Example"/>
 # Example #